Serialcomms/Pico-spiffs/README.md

 All SPIFFS functionality has been moved into a library, and various small extras have been added to it.

+A work-around has been provided for a Pico SDK restriction which blocks flash page writes of < 256 bytes or to non page-aligned addresses.

 Initial requirement is to run SPIFFS on the Pico's onboard flash, a second phase will add support for external Winbond flash using the Pico's SPI interface and SDK support for it.